CloudGenSys/smartEDI_Wiki/Trading-Networks-Rules-Setup.md

 	"	Also "Change User Status" to DONE
 	"	Click "Save"
 	[[/Images/Picture35.png|ALT TEXT]]

-Note: For InboundEDIDocuments, add all the appropriate EDI Documents in the Document Type Section

 	Rule Name (No .4): ProcessOutboundEDIEnvelp
 	"	Choose the Sender Partner Group as "EDIHUBDIVISION"